jortvangorkum/Network-Science-Hierarchical-Dendogram/readme.md

 ```
 pipenv install
 ```
 It will install all dependencies needed for this project.
-When all the dependencies are installed, run:
+When all the dependencies are installed.
+You need to extract the "download.tsv.dolphins.tar.bz2".
+Then run:
 ```bash
 pipenv shell #Starts the virtual environment where the dependencies are installed and the Python version is specified
 python main.py